kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 exported `EndpointSlice`s, but each slice is guaranteed to map only to a single source cluster.

-The mcs-controller is responsible for managing imported `EndpointSlice`s.
+If the implementation is using `EndpointSlice`s in this way, the mcs-controller is responsible for managing the imported `EndpointSlice`s and making sure they are conformant with this section.

 ```yaml
 apiVersion: multicluster.k8s.io/v1alpha1